 In some cases, an agreement may be implied and deemed (i.e. regarded as legally binding) when a party to the agreement acts in a manner consistent with the existence of an agreement.
 For instance, a landlord letting a tenant take possession of the premises or a tenant taking possession of the premises might be acts sufficient to imply the existence of an agreement between the parties.
 Possession can mean anything from moving in to taking possession of the key, and depends on the circumstances.

 Depending on the finding of fact, the tenant or landlord may then be compelled by VCAT to fulfil obligations under the agreement.
 They may also be held liable for compensation for any losses suffered by the other party.

-A fixed-term tenancy agreement is an agreement that specifies the length of time the lease will run (usually 6 or 12 months).
+A fixed-term tenancy agreement specifies the length of time the lease will run (usually 6 or 12 months).
 Fixed-term agreements are usually in writing, although it is possible for an agreement to be oral.